the-power-of-trust/windows/README.md

-This repo is only for the Windows installer
+This repo is only for the Windows installer — see [releases tab](/releases).